Dandarawi Fowl

 and the Students of Poultry Production at Assiut University

 These chickens are found in upper Egypt.
 The males are black with white hackle and saddle and some white on the body and wings.
 Females are Wheaten-looking, reddish-brown, or grey, with a small, backward facing crest.
-They have a single comb.
+They have a double-bladed single comb.
 Males weigh 1.3-1.5 kg (3-3.5 lb) and females 1.1-1.2 kg (2.75-3 lb).

 They mature at 6-6 1/2 months and lay 140-160 eggs per year.